-11 The complaint stated that (i) church members number some ten million fanatics concentrated in urban centers, (ii) the UDV mixed ayahuasca with LSD or similar drugs, (iii) adepts are initiated into slave labor and forced donations, (iv) children are terrified by horrific visions; and (v) these religions pose a threat to national security, as they could possibly be a counter-attack of the urban guerrillas.
+&lt;sup>11 The complaint stated that (i) church members number some ten million fanatics concentrated in urban centers, (ii) the UDV mixed ayahuasca with LSD or similar drugs, (iii) adepts are initiated into slave labor and forced donations, (iv) children are terrified by horrific visions; and (v) these religions pose a threat to national security, as they could possibly be a counter-attack of the urban guerrillas.
 (Labate, 2014).

-resolution is the result of that effort.
+it a necessity to explore and construct further the deontology related to its use.
+The 2010 resolution is the result of that effort.
 Firstly, it is mentioned that the GMT expressed its recognition for its constitutional obligation to protect popular and indigenous manifestations and to guarantee the right to religious freedom.
 Interestingly, the legal grounds for recognizing the religious use of ayahuasca are not restricted to the national/constitutional level.
 With regard to the question if ayahuasca is prohibited by international law, Brazil has openly accepted the INCB's non-binding interpretation that no plants or preparations from plants containing DMT are controlled by the 1971 convention.
 (CONAD, 2010; INCB, 2001).
 The inclusion of such a consideration on international level signals the influence, in Brazil, of the expansion and the use of ayahuasca abroad (Loures de Assis, 2017).
 Interestingly, on the national level, not only the constitutional obligation to respect the collective right to religious freedom is highlighted, but also the individual right to intimacy, private life and image of its users.
 As such, the personal autonomy of individuals who choose to drink ayahuasca in a legitimate religious setting is also granted a significant importance.